AnkitChoudhaary/Fusion-of-Custom-Search-Engine-with-LLMs/readme.md

 ### Requirements
 - Python 3
-- openai
+- OpenAI

 ### Building Data Structure
-Before this please make sure written your OpenAI API Key and relvent query also you can add you txt files in corpus and make the suiltable changes in `main.cpp`.
+Before this, please write your OpenAI API Key and relevant query.
+Also, you can add your txt files in the corpus and make the suitable changes in `main.cpp`.
 Run the following bash command:
 ```
 make
 ```
 After inserting all corpus data, input the number of queries from "queries.txt" in the terminal.
 Run tools using ```make run```
-Now you will bw able to see your Answer on terminal, also in output.txt with additional relevent paragraphes.
+Now, you will be able to see your answer on the terminal and output.txt with additional relevant paragraphs.<br>
-Note: For running this tool, you need an OpenAI API key which can be obtained by signing up at [OpenAI](https://openai.com/product)
+Note: To run this tool, you need an OpenAI API key, which can be obtained by signing in at [OpenAI](https://openai.com/product)<br>
 Enjoy querying! 🙂

 #### Follow Up
-If you find an issue please do ping me or create a PR :)
+If you find an issue, please ping me or create a PR :)
-P.S. : If you find it useful please give a star to it.
+P.S.: If you find it useful, please give it a star.